davidmfinol/davidmfinol.github.io/gameci-6_conclusion.md

 # GameCI 7: Conclusion

-Continuing from [GameCI 6](gameci-6_windows.html) (the wordiest part of this series), let's finish by examining the `Deploy to the Steam Marketplace` and `Announce Release to Social Media` jobs.
+Continuing from [GameCI 5](gameci-5_windows.html), let's finish by examining the `Deploy to the Steam Marketplace` and `Announce Release to Social Media` jobs.

 ## Deploy to the Steam Marketplace